lawrips/marimo/readme.md

 ### <a name="availableTests"></a>Getting available tests

-Once a client WebSocket connection has been established with marimo, the server will always first reply with information available about the server.
+Once a client WebSocket connection has been established with marimo, the server will always reply with information available about the server.
 This will be JSON in the format:
 ```
 {
 	"availableTests": {...},     // a dictionary of the previously loaded tests